 It is important to know the ins and outs of commercial lease agreements before signing on the dotted line.

 A commercial lease agreement is a contract between a landlord and a business for the rental of property.
 Most businesses will choose to rent property instead of buying it because it requires less capital.
-Before signing a commercial lease, it is important to obtain legal advice to understand the lease contract that defines the rights and responsibilities of each party – here are the main issues to consider when drawing up a commercial property contract.
+A commercial lease is a legally binding document, therefore before signing, it is important to obtain business legal advice so that you understand the lease contract that defines the rights and responsibilities of each party.

 Term of lease and option to renew lease

-The duration of the lease is very important to consider when negotiating a commercial lease agreement.
-The physical location of a business may be particularly important if it is a retail outlet or your business requires a shopfront.
-Negotiate flexibility into the term and options of the lease to suit your business circumstances.
-It is also idea to include an option to renew your lease which is exercised in writing, often between three and six months before the end of your lease.
+Negotiate flexibility into the term and conditions of the lease to suit your business circumstances.
+It is also ideal to include an option to renew your lease which is exercised in writing, often between three and six months before the end of your lease.

 Rent and rent reviews

-The rent and rent reviews are negotiated between the tenant and landlord.
+The rent and rent reviews are negotiated between the landlord and tenant.
 Commercial leases usually specify an amount without outgoing costs (see below).
-Under NSW legislation, there are no regulations to specify rents or the rate of increase.
-However, the law specifies that the timing of those reviews and the basis of the reviews must be set out in the lease for each rent review period.
+Under NSW legislation, there are no regulations to specify rents or the rate of rent increases on commercial premises.
+However, the law specifies that the timing of those reviews and the basis of reviews must be set out in the lease for each rent review period.
 This should be clearly set out in your commercial lease contract.

 Outgoings or operating expenses

-Rent for a commercial lease may either be inclusive of outgoing costs but outgoing costs are traditionally in additional to the lease rent.
+Rent for a commercial lease may be inclusive of outgoing costs, but outgoing costs are traditionally in addition to the lease rent.
 The lease document is a written agreement of the type of outgoings you will be liable for and the percentage of those operating expenses you are to pay.
-Similar to a residential property, these outgoing costs for a commercial property may include an additional outlay such as water rates, land tax, management fees, strata or other levies and council tax.
+Similar to residential leases, these outgoing costs for a commercial property may include an additional outlay such as water rates, land tax, management fees, strata or other levies and council tax.

 There are no legislative requirements for a bond under a commercial lease.
 However, most commercial leases typically include a bond agreement.
 The amount, the conditions for the use, withholding and repayment of the bond is decided between the tenant and the business renting the property and outlined in the commercial lease agreement.
 The contract also needs to specify when the bond will be returned to the tenant after the lease has ended and under what circumstances the landlord can withhold funds from the bond.